Here, we turn to what comes next—how wealth managers and family offices can manage that funding responsibly over time.

 Ongoing due diligence helps wealth managers ensure that funded organizations remain aligned with client objectives, continue to meet institutional standards, and operate effectively within changing environments.

-As mentioned on our previous blog, a practical starting point for ongoing oversight is pre–due-diligence screening.
+As mentioned on our previous blog, a practical starting point for ongoing oversight is external signal screening.
 Reviewing the grant databases of major foundations and institutional donors can provide early reassurance, as these funders apply rigorous governance, financial, and compliance checks before awarding grants.
 While this does not replace independent analysis, it offers a reliable first filter when managing multiple potential partners.

 Over time, effective portfolio-level due diligence typically focuses on: